kubeflow/website/content/en/docs/components/training/mxnet.md

 kubectl get pods -n kubeflow
 ```

-The output should include `training-operaror-xxx` like the following:
+The output should include `training-operator-xxx` like the following:

 ```
 NAME                                READY   STATUS    RESTARTS   AGE